Ostend–Bruges International Airport

-Ostend–Bruges International Airport (IATA: OST, ICAO: EBOS), commonly known simply as Ostend Airport, is an international airport located 2.7 NM south southwest of Ostend, West Flanders in the Flemish Region of Belgium, near the coast and about 25 km from the city centre of Bruges.
+Ostend–Bruges International Airport (IATA: OST, ICAO: EBOS), commonly known simply as Ostend Airport, is an international airport located 2.7 NM south southwest of Ostend, Belgium, near the coast and about 25 km from central Bruges.

 Although freight transport is the focus of a large proportion of its activities, the airport is increasingly used for passenger flights, mainly charter and holiday flights organised by tour operators.
 It is also often used for private business flights.
+The airport covers about 350 ha of land and has one 3200 metre runway.

 History

+Foundation and early years

 During the Second World War, the Luftwaffe moved the airfield of Ostend-Stene to a site in the territory of the municipality of Middelkerke, five kilometres southwest of Ostend.
 It played a major role in the air battle with Britain.
 After the war, the airport of Raversijde-Middelkerke was turned into an international airport by the Department of Airways which had been established by that time.

+In 1971, Pomair (Formerly known as Transpomair) opened out of the airport operating flights to the Caribbean, Asia and South America.
+The airline ceased operations in 1974 with a fleet of 3.

-In 1992, the ownership of the regional Flemish airport was transferred from the Belgian State to the Flemish Region.
-The airport was given a new name: "Ostend–Bruges International Airport".
+In 1992, the ownership of the regional Flemish airport was transferred from the Belgian State to the Flemish Region and the airport was given a new name: "Ostend–Bruges International Airport".

+Development since the 2000s

-On 23 May 2003, Mr. Gino Vanspauwen was appointed CEO/Managing Director of Ostend–Bruges International Airport by the Flemish government.
+On 23 May 2003, Gino Vanspauwen was appointed CEO/Managing Director of Ostend–Bruges International Airport by the Flemish government.
 He effectively took up his duties on 1 June 2003.
 The airport was operated by the Department of Mobility and Public Works of the Flemish government.
-The Flemish Government made an agreement with Egis Group to operate it starting 2014 for a duration of 25 years.
+They made an agreement with Egis Group to operate it starting 2014 for a duration of 25 years.
 Between May and December 2003, Ryanair operated a route between Ostend and London-Stansted.

+In 2006, MK airlines opened a hub in Ostend.
+With this came the expansion of a 4000 square meter hanger to service MK airlines.
+In 2010, MK airlines ended up going bankrupt and hence left Ostend.

 For 2015, Jetairfly began service to a number of new destinations from Ostend.
 In the summer season of 2015, Jetairfly operated services to a total 20 destinations.
 As of summer 2017, these services are operated under the new name of TUI fly Belgium, with 21 destinations.
+In March 2019, Russian airline Pobeda opened a route between Ostend and Moscow Vnukovo.
+In July Pobeda scrapped the route.
+While there were talks about re-opening in early 2020 however, this never materialized.